Ready to roast the big bird? Here are our tips on how to cook a turkey, including a chart on how long to cook a turkey for peak flavor!

 Use your instant-read thermometer to test for peak flavor and moistness.
 The turkey is cooked when it reaches the following internal temperatures:

-Let the turkey sit for 15 to 20 minutes before carving to allow the juices to set.
+Let the turkey sit for 15 to 20 minutes before carving to allow the juices to be reabsorbed by the meat.

 |10 to 18||3 to 3-½||3-¾ to 4-½|